 Thermaltake Core X1 – Best Mini-ITX Cube

-Outside of the strong metal chassis, Core X1 is mostly a meshed body and a large plexiglass panel.
+Outside of the sturdy metal chassis, Core X1 is mostly a meshed body and a large plexiglass panel.
 The panels on this case come off and are held on the chassis by thumbscrews.
 We like that Thermaltake has put a magnetized dust filter over the meshed area on panels.

 The side panels can be switched to suit your needs.
 You can remove the small side i/o tab with the power and reset button along with the audio interface and LEDs.
 The rear side is fixed but has vents for fans and a PSU.

-On the bottom are four rubber feet and offers good room for air circulation.
+On the bottom are four rubber feet and offers excellent room for air circulation.
 There are two reusable filters and can be easily removed for cleaning.
 Moreover, the bottom panel can be detached from the main chassis.
 This is especially handy when stacking these together.

-With its dual chamber design, your nice hardware components like a motherboard, RAM, and GPU will be featured over the transparent window panel.
+With its dual-chamber design, your nice hardware components like a motherboard, RAM, and GPU will be featured over the transparent window panel.
 While the cables, hard drives, and a PSU go to the bottom chamber.

 There are several drive bays for your storage solution.
 Additionally, the two 5.25 inches front trays can be used for HDDs or SSDs.